Athool1/VoiceToText/Readme.txt

 - Possible solution for the above is to associate voice data to a string variable and access that variable in another activity.
 ? final String message1 = getIntent().getExtras().GetString ("Key") .

-Time Completion for Project -

-Main Activity - 1 day
-Contact Information Activity - 5 days
-XML Files - 1 day each.
-Testing has been done throughout each activity.

 Sources -